IwoSzczepaniak/Neo4jApp/README.md

-# Family Tree API
+# Family Tree Manager

-A FastAPI-based backend application for managing family trees using Neo4j as the database.
+A full-stack application for managing family trees with a React frontend and FastAPI backend.

+# Backend
 ## Requirements
 - Python 3.8+
 - Neo4j Database